-Trump's "Jobs Not Mobs" Hashtag Is His Latest Jab At Democrats — Now It's Showing Up At Rallies
+How Trump's "Jobs Not Mobs" Hashtag Is Making Its Way Into His Rallies Now

 You could say POTUS has a penchant for coming up with phrases.
 Over the last week, Trump's "jobs not mobs" hashtag has been a frequent and increasingly pointed jab at Democrats — and it showed up in full force at his Houston rally on Monday night.
 Trump has been calling Democrats a "mob" in various fashion for over a month now, but he first coined the "jobs, not mobs" phrase in an Oct.
 18 tweet following a rally in Montana.
 On Monday, the new slogan could be seen in posters throughout the crowd.
 In fact, Trump seemed to use it as a battle cry throughout the evening, too, telling the crowd that they had a "clear choice" to make in the upcoming midterms.